 “This is what the Sovereign Lord says: ‘Look!
 I am placing a foundation stone—a firm and tested stone.
 It is a precious cornerstone that is safe to build on.
 Whoever believes need never be shaken.
 I will test you with the measuring line of justice and the plumb line of righteousness.
 Since your refuge is made of lies, a hailstorm will knock it down.
 Since it is made of deception, a flood will sweep it away’” (Isaiah 28:16-17, NLT).

-When we build our lives upon Jesus, the Rock, we no longer need to worry about being “outed” or “discovered.”
+When we build our lives upon Jesus, the Rock, we no longer need to worry about being “outed” or “discovered” due to our lies.
 We don’t have to come up with elaborate stories or explanations about anything because truthfulness has no deceptive tail.

 People are drawn to individuals who are known for their transparency and honesty.
 If you want to make a positive impact upon your neighbors and friends, be real.
 Tell the truth—in love.
 Use tact and kindness to protect people’s dignity.
 Don’t say anything to someone on Social Media that you wouldn’t feel comfortable saying to them in person.
 If you belong to a church community, encourage your pastor and church leaders to make authenticity and transparency core tenets of their leadership.
 Be the change you want to see.

 For deeper discovery, read and discuss, Loving People, by Dr. John Townsend.© 2017 - 2023 Church Support Services.
 All rights reserved.
 Click here for content usage information.